MouhaDiouf/asteroids/README.md

  - after installation, run the command: npm start

 ## Description
-This is the last capstone project I built while being a software developer student at Microverse.
-It's a web application where the user can create an account, browse through available cars, and book cars for a date and location.

-The web application uses React as the front-end language and Ruby on Rails as the back-end language.
+This app communicates with the Nasa API to display asteroids based on their IDs or date.
+It uses React on the front-end and Firebase on the backend.

-I built the Ruby On Rails backend API so that the two separate web apps can communicate smoothly.
+The user can create an account, browse through a list of asteroids and add or remove asteroids from its favorites.
+The user can also have access to its favorite asteroids anytime he logs in.

 ## Developed by